Did you ever wonder why the #10 is so popular in soccer?

 US Soccer defines the requirements of each position in four components:

-•A vocal leader with athleticism, awareness, and versatility to serve as our anchor as well as our last line of resistance in many ways.
+A vocal leader with athleticism, awareness, and versatility to serve as our anchor and last line of defense.

 Players #2 and #3 – Outside Defenders/Outside Backs